Scotch whisky: Economic effects

-Scotland's identity and heritage are deeply intertwined with Scotch Whisky, a cornerstone of the country's economy exported to nearly 180 markets.
+Scotland's identity and heritage are deeply intertwined with Scotch whisky, a cornerstone of the country's economy exported to nearly 180 markets.
 The Scotch Whisky Association estimated that Scotland's whisky industry supported 40,000 jobs and accounted for £4.37 billion in exports in 2017.
 Of that total, single malt Scotch accounted for £1.17 billion in exports, a 14% increase over 2016.
-The drink is exported to nearly 180 markets and, in 2022, its exports were valued at over £6 billion for the first time.
+In 2022, its exports were valued at over £6 billion for the first time.

 The industry's contribution to the economy of the UK was estimated as £5.5 billion in 2018; the industry provided £3.8 billion in direct GVA (gross value added) to Scotland.
 Whisky tourism has also become significant and accounts for £68.3 million per year.
 One factor negatively affected sales, an extra 3.9% duty on spirits imposed by the UK in 2017.
 (The effect of the 25% increase in tariffs imposed by the U.S. in October 2019 would not be apparent until 2020.)
 Nonetheless, by year-end 2017, exports had reached a record-breaking amount.

 In November 2019, the Association announced that the government of the UK had agreed to consider revising the alcohol taxation system, hopefully producing a new plan that was simplified and "fairer".

 Exports in 2018 again increased 7.8% by value, and 3.6% in the number of bottles, in spite of the duty imposed in 2017; exports grew to a record level, £4.7 billion.
 The US imported Scotch whisky with a value of just over £1 billion while the European Union was the second-largest importer, taking 30% of global value.
 This was a boom year with a record high in exports, but the Scotch Whisky Association expressed concern for the future, particularly "the challenges posed by Brexit and by tensions in the global trading system".